 - Haverford's Career Development Office offers helpful information on securing summer internships and employment.
 Their Internship and Summer Job page contains: job search tips, online database of listings, funding opportunities, and resources.

-- The American Chemical Society's Directory of Experience Opportunities contains information about many internship and co-op opportunities at industrial, academic and government research laboratories.
+- The American Chemical Society maintains a listing of Internships for Undergraduate Chemistry Students that contains information about many internship and co-op opportunities at industrial, academic and government research laboratories.

 - A link to the web site of National Science Foundation REU program.